 Chart via Kitco.

-Gold mostly continued to rise throughout Q1, even after the Fed raised interest rates for the second time in three months.
-As the period drew to a close analysts were giving Trump-related uncertainty some credit for the increase.
+Gold mostly continued to rise throughout 2017, even though the Fed raised interest rates three times.
+As 2017 drew to a close, analysts were giving Trump-related uncertainty some credit for the increase.
 “The fear trade has driven the market so far this year,” David Govett of Marex Spectron told Reuters.

 What about gold stocks?

 While it’s important to consider the impact Trump is having on the gold price, it’s also worth looking at what what his presidency could mean for gold stocks.
-Again, so far it’s hard to say.
-But many experts believe that companies mining for gold — and other metals — in the US could benefit during Trump’s time in office.
+Many experts believe that companies mining for gold and other metals in the US could benefit during Trump’s time in office.

 Trump and the gold standard